WISDelft/U-Sem/README.md

-U-Sem: User modeling and analystics framework
+U-Sem: User modeling and analytics framework
 =====

 U-Sem is a framework created by the Web Information Systems group of Delft University of Technology. http://wis.ewi.tudelft.nl